hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 If the `--Headers` is present on the command line, a 'headers.json` file is created with the content of the GET response headers.
 This file holds potentially interesting information like the HTTP requests allowed against the current endpoint.

-The following screenshot lists the content of the output directory of the  of the above invocation of the Mockup Creato.
+The following screenshot lists the content of the output directory of the  of the above invocation of the Mockup Creator.
 The "root" folder (`ilo5`) contains a `README` file and a `redfish\` directory.
 The `README` file contains the command line invocation.
-The `redfish` sub-folder contains two files (`headers.json`, `index.json`) and a directory `v1` folder.
-Lastly, the `v1` directory contains the same two files as well as a folder for each endpoint contained in the `index.json` file (AccountService, Managers, ....).
+The `redfish` sub-folder contains two files (`headers.json`, `index.json`) and a directory (`v1`).
+Lastly, the `v1` directory contains the same two files as well as a sub-folder for each endpoint contained in the `index.json` file (AccountService, Managers, ....).

 ![Mockup structure](/img/mockupdirstructure.png "Redfish mockup structure")